H. pylori Infection: When Treatment Is Necessary (and When It’s Not)

 A healthy diet plays a crucial role in supporting gut health and aiding in H. pylori eradication.
 Consider reducing processed foods, sugary drinks, and excessive caffeine as these can further contribute to gut imbalances.
 I also recommend slowly increasing your fiber intake and eating fermented foods like homemade yogurt, sauerkraut, and kimchi, which are naturally rich in probiotics.

-Other lifestyle habits that can help your outcome are stress management and sleep quality.
+Other lifestyle habits that can help your outcome are stress management and sleep quality:

 Stress resilience: as we all know by now, stress negatively impacts gut health, and I see this especially with clients dealing with acid reflux or GERD.
 Implementing stress-reducing techniques like meditation, vagus nerve exercises, and deep breathing exercises can be beneficial.